 What Does Lemonade Insurance Cover?

 For now, Lemonade covers renters, car, pet-, and homeowners insurance.
 As for now, no other insurance policies are to be introduced.

 Currently, Lemonade focuses on expanding its product from 22 US states to over 50 in 2019.
 Furthermore, the company has expanded into other countries such as Germany (2019) or France (2020).

 A Quick History Of Lemonade Insurance

 Shai Wininger and Daniel Schreiber founded lemonade in 2015.
 CEO Schreiber earned his law degree at King’s College in London and went on to work on in Tel Aviv, Israel.
 At age 26, he quit the law to start an internet security company.
 While this endeavour did not lead to success, he moved on to work in various marketing and tech related positions.

 COO Shai Wininger, on the other hand, has started four companies prior to Lemonade.
-Most notably, he was one of the co-founders at Fiverr, the freelance platform that recently listed on the New York Stock Exchange.
+Most notably, he was one of the co-founders at Fiverr, the freelance platform that listed on the New York Stock Exchange in 2019.